Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Virtual Terminal/Ecommerce transaction fees:||2.5%|

 Stripe is one of the UK’s leading online card payment processing companies.
-It offers a flexible, pay as you go price plan, no hidden costs, and real-time fee reporting.
-With an honest, transparent approach, Stripe makes receiving online payments easy, and turns PCI compliance into a simple concept.
+Stripe offers a flexible, pay as you go price plan, no hidden costs, and real-time fee reporting.
+Stripe's honest, transparent approach makes receiving online payments easy, and turns PCI compliance into a simple concept.
 Stripe also flaunts a payment gateway that slots soundly into the look and feel of your website, for the smoothest customer experience.

 - Also processes cryptocurrency payments